 The SP generates or chooses a set of public/private key ACME credentials for all transactions with the STI-CA. Assuming a first-time transaction or if the Service Provider Code token is either expired or not cached, the SP-KMS sends a request for a Service Provider Code token to the STI-PA with a fingerprint of the ACME account public key.
 This Service Provider Code token is used for service provider validation during the process of acquiring a certificate.

-If it has not already done so, the ACME client on the SP-KMS registers with the STI-CA using the ACME key credentials prior to requesting an STI certificate per the procedures in draft-ietf-acme-acme.
+If it has not already done so, the ACME client on the SP-KMS registers with the STI-CA by creating an ACME account using the ACME key credentials from step-2, prior to requesting an STI certificate per the procedures in draft-ietf-acme-acme.

 Once the ACME client on the SP-KMS has registered with the STI-CA, the ACME client can send a request for a new STI certificate to the ACME server hosted on the STI-CA. The response to that request includes a URL for the authorization challenge.